weigoldj/Mixologists/README.md

 }
 ```

-When you spring creates an instance of myVehicles class is will look for the bean defined as a car.
 **how to use autowire btType in your class.**
 ```
 MyVehicles myVehciles = appContext.getBean("myVehcilesAutowired", MyVehicles.class);
 ```

 ### Autowire byName
+Spring will look to match the bean id with the variable name being used in MyVehicles class.

 **Bean definitions in AppContext.xml**
 ```